Jeanne Cressanges

-Jeanne Cressanges, real name Jeanne Mouchonnier (born 6 May 1929 in Noyant-d'Allier (Allier) is a French screenwriter, dialoguist, essayist, and novelist.
+Jeanne Cressanges, real name Jeanne Mouchonnier (6 May 1929 – 27 July 2024) was a French screenwriter, dialoguist, essayist, and novelist.

 Biography

 Jeanne Cressanges was born in a modest family of the Bourbonnais.
 Her paternal family was a family of plasterers-painters from Dompierre-sur-Besbre, Her maternal family was a peasant family of Noyant-d'Allier.
 Her father, Jules Mouchonnier, worked for the railways.
 She grew up in Saint-Sornin, in the Bourbonnaise countryside.

 Between 1960 and 1970, she was a reader at Éditions Julliard and a columnist at Les Nouvelles littéraires.
 In 1968, she moved to Épinal, to follow her husband.
 The Vosges department was the setting for several of his novels, like Les Eaux rouges and Le Luthier de Mirecourt.

+Cressanges died on 27 July 2024, at the age of 95.